Creating Your Small Business Saturday Marketing Plan

 - Did your customers enjoy the experience you created for them?
 (Aside from how well you felt you carried out your plan—But if you stuck to your plan, good job!)

-Reviewing your plan will allow you to get the most out of your SBS marketing promotion and improve upon future promotions.
+Reviewing your plan will allow you to get the most out of your Small Business Saturday marketing promotion and improve upon future promotions.

 Whatever you decide to do to promote your business on Small Business Saturday, make sure that you put a plan in place.
 You, your business, and your customers will be glad you did!